PaulBratslavsky/astro-actions-with-strapi-five/README.md

 </form>
 ```

 This is where all of our magic will happen.
-But first navigate to your `index.astro` file and let's import the component and add it to our code.
+But first, navigate to your `index.
+Astro` file, and let's import the component and add it to our code.

 ```astro
   import EmailSignUp from "../layouts/EmailSignUp.astro";